-Coinsurance - An amount you may be required to pay as your share of the cost for services or prescription drugs after you pay any deductibles.
+Coinsurance - An amount you may be required to pay as your share of the cost for services or prescription drugs.
 Coinsurance is usually a percentage (for example, 20%).

 Combined Maximum Out-of-Pocket Amount - This is the most you will pay in a year for all Part A and Part B services from both network (preferred) providers and out-of-network (non-preferred) providers.
 See Chapter 4, Section 1.2, for information about your combined maximum out-of-pocket amount.